NEK-RA/userland-desktops-installer/README.md

 ## Targets

-- [ ] Make both interactive and non-interactive mode
-- [ ] Make script usable for Debian-based distros (Debian, Kali, Ubuntu and any other if such will be ever added)
+- [x] Make script usable for Debian-based distros (Debian, Kali, Ubuntu and any other if such will be ever added) Currently only Debian-based are supported because of direct usage of `apt`

+- [x] Make non-interactive mode
+Options for non-interactive usage are: add, switch and remove desktop

+- [ ] Make interactive mode
 - [ ] Add support of Arch-based
 - [ ] Add support of Alpine